ekazaev/route-composer/README.md

 ### Configuring Step

-Everything that router does is configured using `RoutingStep` instance.
-There is no need to create your own implementation of this protocol, use `StepAssembly` provided by a library to configure andy step that router should execute during the routing.
+Everything that the router does is configured using a `RoutingStep` instance.
+There is no need to create your own implementation of this protocol.
+Use `StepAssembly` provided by a library to configure any step that the router should execute during the routing.

-*Example: `ProductViewController` step configuration that explains to router that it should be presented boxed in UINavigationController which should be presented modally from any currently visible view controller.*
+*Example: A `ProductViewController` configuration that explains to the router that it should be boxed in UINavigationController which should be presented modally from any currently visible view controller.*

 ```swift